 Tips for Making Holidays Magical

-Now, taking all this into consideration, decide together how you will spend the limited time you have during this busy season.
+Decide together how you will spend the limited time you have during this busy season.
 You will probably need to eliminate several things at the bottom of your list.
-You may decide that the most important thing for your family is a big feast on Christmas Day.
-Since most of the work involved must be done later in the month, your family will probably have time to do some other things earlier in the month.
-If you have more time than your husband does, you may be able to do some of the preparation for family activities, or you and the kids may do some things without him.
-Be sure to add at least one activity just for you and your husband, even if it is brief — get a sitter and do something special as a couple.
+You may decide that the most important thing for your family is a big feast.
+Since most of the work involved must be right before the meal, your family will probably have time to do some other things earlier in the month.
+Be sure to add at least one activity just for the adults in the family, even if it is brief — get a sitter and do something special for you.

 Putting together a dream list and prioritizing it is very important.
 One of the reasons we often feel overwhelmed by the season is that we try to do everything — everything doesn’t make the holiday special, but a few things can, if they are chosen carefully.